-The Munitions List of Schedule 1 to the Import and Export (Strategic Commodities) Regulations sets out the munitions items which are subject to import/export licensing control administered by the Trade and Industry Department.
+The Munitions List of Schedule 1 to the Regulations sets out the munitions items which are subject to import and export licensing control administered by TID.

-As a general rule, importation of firearms and ammunition into Hong Kong will be approved only if the end-users are either the security or disciplined forces of the Government or persons approved by the Commissioner of Police to possess or to deal with trade of firearms and ammunitions.
+As a general rule, imports of firearms and ammunition into Hong Kong will be approved only if the end-users are either the security or disciplined forces of the Government or persons approved by the Commissioner of Police to possess or to deal with trade of firearms and ammunitions.

 An export licence application covering arms and ammunition will be approved only if the supporting information and documentation substantiates that the transfer is for legitimate purposes.